Start your weight loss journey today! Call us to schedule your first step towards success

 With hunger affected, and with some saying their cravings diminished, weight loss becomes easier after gastric sleeve surgery, where it might have been near impossible before.

-The risk of complications associated with bariatric revision surgery is slightly higher than those of a first-time surgical procedure because of scar tissue and your altered anatomy.
+The risk of complications associated with bariatric revision surgery is slightly higher than that of a first-time surgical procedure because of scar tissue and altered anatomy.

 Your bariatric surgeon will discuss the risks of revision surgery with you during your initial consultation.
 It is important that you understand the risks involved before you undergo any serious procedure, such as a band-to-sleeve conversion.